 If a medium firmness is what you’re after, stick to synthetic fills.
 These are soft like downs, but are just a bit firmer, providing a bit of resistance and support.
 The Empire Silk White Basics collection features soft, 100% cotton pillows with a silk and polyester blend.
-The Organic Pillow uses polyester clusters to provide excellent support.

 For best support, invest in a memory foam pillow.
 While these may feel tough and firm at first, memory foam pillows will soften and conform to your head and neck.
 The Bio Aloe Pillow is a wonderful example of memory foam fill; featuring an aloe vera blend and ventilation technology, the pillow is antibacterial and naturally soothes the skin.
 The Memory Fiber Pillow is another great option.

 If you’re worried about allergens in your pillows, don’t despair.
 Those with allergies should seek out polyester and other synthetic fills.
 That said, some down pillows are leaned to be hypoallergenic.
 So don’t avoid down pillows completely, but do take care to check product specifications to see if they’re hypoallergenic before purchasing.

 One great example of a hypoallergenic pillow is the Hotel Five Star Luxury Pillow, which provides superior comfort with a polyester fill.